FZJ-INM1-BDA/voluba-mriwarp/docs/tutorial.md

 ## Analyze a point in the atlas context

 After successful warping _voluba-mriwarp_ can now use the resulting transformation to warp points of the input MRI scan to MNI152 space.
-In this way, it can assign brain regions of the EBRAINS Human Atlas to these points through the siibra toolsuite.
+In this way, it can assign brain regions of the EBRAINS Human Brain Atlas to these points through the siibra toolsuite.

 * Switch to the <mark>Analysis</mark> tab.
 * Keep the setting for <mark>Input already in MNI152 space</mark> as the example MRI scan shows the subject in input space and not in MNI152 space.
-* Leave the parcellation as is because we want to assign the point to brain regions of the `Julich-Brain Cytoarchitectonic Atlas (v3.0)`.
+* Leave the parcellation as is because we want to assign the point to brain regions of the [Julich-Brain Cytoarchitectonic Atlas (v3.0)](https://search.kg.ebrains.eu/instances/7ad727a1-537d-4f80-a69b-ac8b184a823c).
 * Set the <mark>Point uncertainty</mark> to 3 mm.
 The reason for this is that coordinates are typically not exact but have several millimeters of uncertainty (especially after warping).

     ![image](images/tutorial_settings.png)